 - Administrative Costs.
 It may seem trivial, but the costs of paper clips and staplers can add up.
 Administrative costs include basic office supplies, office equipment (which can break, requiring repair visits or workarounds), cleaning supplies, and consumables that may be more expensive than initially thought.

 - Insurance.
 Business owners may not understand the sheer number of different insurance policies they may need.
 While it may not seem necessary, you need to consider the following:

 - General small business insurance

 - Worker’s compensation insurance

 - Cyber insurance

 - Product Development.
 If you are building products, you will need to invest in design, engineering, manufacturing, packaging, storage, and distribution costs.
 Because you may not know when you arrive at the right finished product, these costs could endure beyond the first year.

 Finding The Right Business Partners

 New businesses have unique needs and opportunities.
-At Benetrends, we support entrepreneurs with business funding strategies that leverage existing 401(k) funds and business services including retirement plan management, credit card processing, payroll management, legal services, and business insurance.
+At Benetrends, we support entrepreneurs with business funding strategies that leverage existing 401(k) funds and business services including retirement plan management, credit card processing, legal services, and business insurance.
 To learn more about how Benetrends helps entrepreneurs realize their dreams of business ownership, read Benetrends' funding success stories.